3 Determination of Forward and Futures Prices

 - Do not take any price risk.

-Assuming you short sell 100 shares at $100 each and close out the short position three months later at $90, while a $3 per share dividend is issued during this period:
+Short 100 shares at $100 each and close the position at $90, while a $3/share dividend is issued:

-\[100 \times (90 - 100 + 3) = \$-700\]
+\[ 100 \times (90 - 100 + 3) = -700 \]

-3.3 Forward Price for an Investment Asset
+3.2 Forward Price for an Investment Asset

-- Market participants incur no transaction costs when trading.
+- No transaction costs in trading.

-- Arbitrage opportunities are exploited immediately by market participants.
+- Arbitrage opportunities are immediately exploited.

 - \(S_0\): Current spot price of the asset.